 My name is Michelle Rambharose, and I’m a multidisciplinary artist based in Toronto.
 I’m originally from Scarborough, Canada, and am of Guyanese descent (Indo-Caribbean & Arawak).
 I work as an actor in video game, film, TV, theatre, as a director in theatre, and as a facilitator in community arts spaces.

-Since then, I have worked in Montreal, Toronto, and Vancouver in film, tv, commercials, voice and full performance capture for video games — including for one of the lead roles of New Tales from the Borderlands (Gearbox).
+I’ve worked across Montreal, Toronto, and Vancouver in film, tv, commercials, voice and full performance capture for video games — including for one of the lead roles of New Tales from the Borderlands (Gearbox).

-Since 2022, I’ve been back home in Toronto where I’ve trained with Galen Hooks as a dancer, created as a dancer as an artist-in-residence with Arrivals Legacy Project’s Seed Pool Residency in 2023, been the on-going voice of Morton Salt, been a creative writing mentor for Many Waters - a community arts project for LGBTQ+ Guyanese youth, led by Undercurrent Creations, and directed a staged reading of Shaharah Gaznabbi’s new play Protectors of the Lost Scribe at Tarragon Theatre.
+Since 2022, I’ve been back home in Toronto where I’ve trained with Galen Hooks as a dancer, created as a dancer as an artist-in-residence with Arrivals Legacy Project’s Seed Pool Residency in 2023, been the on-going voice of Morton Salt, been a creative writing mentor for Many Waters - a community arts project for LGBTQ+ Guyanese youth, directed a staged reading of Shaharah Gaznabbi’s new play Protectors of the Lost Scribe at Tarragon Theatre, and most recently starred in Nikki Shaffeeullah’s debut short film Purgatory which is currently on a cross-Canada tour of community screenings.

 The past year I’ve been learning filmmaking theory and analogue techniques at the Liaison of Independent Filmmaking of Toronto and studying to become a Registered Massage Therapist — deepening my passion for the human body and bridging it with my interest in healing modalities.